top of page

 4. “You make it sound like you are a pretty good person, but the Bible says you are missing something.
 May I show you what it is?”

-Next, try transitioning to the gospel using Four Truths Every Person Should Know.
+Next, transition to the gospel using Four Truths Every Person Should Know.

 Source: Jesse Johnson, "Evangelism," (Course Syllabus, The Master's Seminary, Sun Valley, CA, Spring 2012).